sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 we'll build the range selector on the range chart, and then get it to move as the user interacts with the main chart.

-If you want to draw on top of Shinobi charts you can can use standard UIKit techniques.
+If you want to draw on top of ShinobiCharts you can can use standard UIKit techniques.
 However, if you want to draw in the chart's data coordinate system (i.e. at particular values of `x` and `y`) Shinobi provides the `SChartAnnotation` class.
 Since this is exactly what we need to do with the range selector, we will